 - → HARMONAC's results led to HVAC Inspection requirements changing from Article 9 in the original EPBD to Articles 15 and 16 in the recast EPBD.
 These new articles allow alternatives to physical Inspection based on automatic monitoring.
-The project also led to a more general emphasis on automatic monitoring and control systems in the recast EPBD as a whole - This transfer of emphasis from 'reacting' to legislation to 'actively' demonstrating efficiency is likely to be reinforced as we move towards 2020. - → HARMONAC and iSERV account for over €5M of funding and are the two largest projects ever funded under the EC's IEE funding stream.
-They carry a great deal of weight.
+The project also led to a more general emphasis on automatic monitoring and control systems in the recast EPBD as a whole - ➔ This transfer of emphasis from 'reacting' to legislation to 'actively' demonstrating efficiency is likely to be reinforced as we move towards 2020.